linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 What went wrong here?

 The initial design was intentionally simple (KISS).
-I deployed a single managed nodegroup and deployed everything on it, inlcuding all gitlab-runner managers, and CA itself.
+I deployed a single managed nodegroup and deployed everything on it, including all gitlab-runner deployments, and CA itself.
 Now it's obvious in hindsight.
 When you run important things on the very nodes you are potentially scaling down and terminating, bad things can happen.
-CA terminated the node where the CA manager pod lived, and it got stuck in a bad state.
+CA terminated the node where the CA deployment itself lived, and it got stuck in a bad state.
 - "If we were your kids, we'd punish ourselves." - Little Rascals, 1994

 CA was punishing itself and I gave it no other choice.